UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 To perform K-means clustering in Python, we use the `KMeans` function. \index{K-means!kmeans function} It takes at least two arguments: the data frame containing the data you wish to cluster, and K, the number of clusters (here we choose K = 3).
-Note that since the K-means algorithm uses a random initialization of assignments, but since we set the random seed earlier, the clustering will be reproducible.
+Note that since the K-means algorithm uses a random initialization of assignments, but since we set the random seed, the clustering will be reproducible.